2021 Dividend Income Results

 - 12/31/2038 – Annual Dividend Income = $26,528.15

 - 12/31/2047 – Annual Dividend Income = $53,056.30

 Our updated figures tell us we should be earning very close to $53,000 per year in dividend income by the end of 2047.

 Keep in mind, this is more of a fun what-if type of scenario.
 I believe we have figured conservatively … and our income should grow at a faster rate.
 And it should be fun to watch this number grow every month when we post results.

-Despite a lot of market volatility and a global pandemic … our dividend income stream held up very nicely.
+Despite a lot of market volatility, global pandemic, inflation, etc. … our dividend income stream held up very nicely.

-Just look at the estimates from our Rule of 72 projections – in about 9 years we should be earning just under $9,000 per year in dividend income.
+Just look at the estimates from our Rule of 72 projections – in about 8 years we should be earning just over $13,000 per year in dividend income.
 That is an average of over $1,000 per month in dividend income … which blows my mind!